Information Technology Review Overview

 The Information Technology Review process is intended to assist all University employees in the acquisition and implementation of information systems, services, and technologies, such as websites, cloud applications, software, or hardware, while helping to ensure compliance with state and federal regulations as well as Board of Trustees IT Policies and system APLs.

-The review process is administered by the IT Business Operations team and includes request intake processing, oversight of sub-reviews, and request fulfillment through the ticket generated by the request form.
+The review process is administered by the Information Security team assisted by associated IT departments, and includes request intake processing, oversight of sub-reviews, and request fulfillment through the ticket generated by the request form.

 When Needed